 This study found that the majority of injuries in South Eastern Iran were due to road traffic crashes.
 The next most common injuries were trauma and poisoning.
 For all injury types, individuals living in urban areas were more likely to be injured compared to rural areas.
 For most injury types, males were more likely than females to be affected.
 Males were most likely to be injured in a street, alley or village whereas females were most likely to be injured in or around the home.
 In urban areas, road traffic related injuries were observed to affect older age groups more than younger age groups.
 Poisoning was most common in the youngest age group, 0 to 4 years.

-.
+Our findings regarding road traffic crashes being the most common risk factor for injury mirrors that previously observed in Iran[16, 18] and around the world[2, 14, 25].
+We observed a road traffic injury rate of 308 per 100,000.
+A previous study found that in Iran, injuries on the road were due mainly to motorized two-wheeler riders, whereas deaths were mainly due to cars.
+In a previous study in Pakistan a road traffic injury rate of 1,500 per 100,000 was observed.
 The study in Pakistan was a nationally representative survey study of households.
 Similar to our study, the study of injuries in Pakistan also found a male predominance in road traffic crashes and also found young and older adults to be at higher risk (compared to children).
 A recently published article investigating factors related to road traffic injury severity in Iran found that lack of seat belt use was the most important factor related to injury severity.
 Improper overtaking, speeding, vehicle defects and unauthorized vehicles on freeways, as well as pedestrians and livestock were also factors which increased injury severity.

 Strengths and limitations